jmeowmeow/PixieReport/express-progress/tasks.md

 Mon 01 Apr 2024 08:33:11 AM PDT
 Pomodoro intention: factor the composition into a list of variable length but predictable order.
 Maybe reintroduce the Layer class at some point.
+P1, P2 : progress.
+We're loading and composing an arbitrary list of layers, but not yet selecting a variable number.
+There are empty transparent layers which could be slipped..
+P3 : rabbit-hole on top index page table presentation (useful, but not specific to intention).

 Next Logical Steps (next *notional* steps for evolutionary architecture?)
 - [ ] Factor out layer map into a layer locator passed from the server main program and/or export it to a resource helper.